ibice/ibice.github.io/content/posts/self-printing-program/index.en.md

 ---

 {{< alert >}}
-Under construction.
+This post is under construction.
 {{< /alert >}}

-I once wrote a program that printed itself.
-How did I do it?
-I don't remember, the code is on my other computer.
-I promise to upload it here and make a better post!
+Some time ago, I wrote a program that printed itself.
+You can take a look at the [code](https://github.com/ibice/go-print-file) while I think about what to write here 😉.

-> Update: I found the code!
-I took the liberty of cleaning it up a bit and adding a couple of features.
-You can find the code [here](https://github.com/ibice/go-print-file).